C2C — Core to Cosmos

 Studio Story mode for game chronicles and faction narratives

-C2C registers 5 model slots with the SEVA compute sharing protocol.
-When a player's machine lacks an NPU, SEVA transparently routes inference to a peer node that has one:
+C2C registers 16 model slots with the SEVA compute sharing protocol.
+When a player’s machine lacks an NPU, SEVA transparently routes inference to a peer node that has one.
+Models are discovered automatically from c2c/server/npu/models/ at boot.

 planet-variation